 She also wrote a New York Times opinion piece entitled “Why are we still teaching reading the wrong way?”

 My apologies to blog subscribers who missed these till now.
 I circulated them on social media but was too stupidly busy with my new office and sick mother to write a blog post about them.

 In January this year, on National Public Radio, Emily made:

 Emily’s most recent, again brilliant contribution to aligning teaching with reading science in a pro-teacher, pro-equity way, is this:

 I very dare you to get to the end of this documentary and not be gobsmacked by “Father of Whole Language” Ken Goodman’s extraordinary comment “My science is different”.

 Goodman shows he is simply not interested in the mountain of scientific evidence contradicting his theory-and-observation-based ideas about how children learn to read, yet his ideas are still the basis of the “three-cueing system” approach to teaching reading that’s still widely used.

 The game is up, the facts are out, and thanks to Emily Hanford and APM they’re in a free, accessible and easily digestible format.
 Please share them with every teacher, parent and other person who might be able to help get a more scientific understanding of how to teach reading into our education system.

-I don’t enjoy having to spend a lot of my day undoing damage caused by well-meaning, hard-working teachers who were taught half-baked “my science is different” ideas at university and by “meaning-first” educational consultants.
+I don’t enjoy having to spend a lot of my day undoing poor habits caused by well-meaning, hard-working teachers who were taught half-baked “my science is different” ideas at university and by “meaning-first” educational consultants.
 And I’m sure that (as the US Reading League people say) when teachers know better, they will do better, and so will their students.